anote-ai/btt-anote1a/FINAL_WRITEUP.md

 ---

-## Demo Application
+## Frontend Application

-We developed a Streamlit-based demo application showcasing all project components.
+We developed a React-based frontend application showcasing all project components.

 ### Application Features